esyede/rakit/packages/docs/data/arrays.md

 ### Arr::has()

-This method checks whether a given item exists in the array using "dot" notation:
+Checks whether a given item exists in the array using "dot" notation:

 ```php
 $array = ['product' => ['name' => 'Desk', 'price' => 100]];